-NYC Health Commissioner Dr. Oxiris Barbot resigns over de Blasio's handling of coronavirus pandemic
+NYC health commissioner resigns, citing de Blasio's handling of coronavirus pandemic

 Barbot wrote she was resigning 'with deep disappointment'